OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

-07.10.24 - started working on assignment together!
+07.10.24 - first day of working on assignment together!

--> started with setting up our repository and adding the required folders/files + adding members 07.10.24 First ChatGPT Prompt: How to create a Folder in GitLab 07.10.24 ChatGPT: Merge conflicts and how to solve them per terminal 07.10.24 Started working on Step1 by splitting up the classes between ourselves 07.10.24 Kept getting Recursion Errors on first commit on Nikolanew and had to ask ChatGPT with a copy of the code: why do I keep getting Recursion Errors
+started with setting up our repository  and adding the required folders/files + adding members encountered some difficulties adding a folder which led to our first ChatGPT Prompt: How to create a Folder in GitLab looked at branches and commits/merging together so that everyone is on the same page, here we encountered difficulties with merging conflicts -> ChatGPT Prompt: Merge conflicts and how to solve them per terminal

-07.10.24 Tentatively finished our classes and merged them into the main branch + created make function
+started working on Step1 by splitting up the classes between ourselves Kept getting Recursion Errors on first commit on Nikolanew and had to ask ChatGPT with a copy of the code: why do I keep getting Recursion Errors tentatively finished our classes and merged them into the main branch + created make_function that works with respectively each class

+08.10.24 - second day of working on assignment

+made some minor corrections to our main class merged the make_function with the main class added missing functions to the make_function